Investment policy statement: ERISA

-A properly written IPS should help ensure compliance with these required procedures.
-The IPS sets forth the objectives, restrictions, funding requirements and general investment structure for the management of the plan's assets, and provides the basis for evaluating the plan's investment results.
-By establishing the criteria and procedures for selecting investments and investment managers, an IPS can minimize "Monday morning quarterbacking" if investment performance is disappointing.

-An IPS also can help trustees communicate a plan's investment guidelines and procedures to those assisting in the investment process, such as investment advisors or money managers.
-Finally, and most importantly, an IPS provides a guide for making future investment decisions.
-Having and using the policy statement compels the trustees to be more disciplined and systematic, which in itself should improve the odds of meeting the investment goals.

 UPIA and other legislation

 The US Uniform Prudent Investor Act (UPIA) is state-adopted legislation that governs the investment conduct of private family trusts.
 First enacted in 1994, it serves as the hallmark of subsequent legislation (as well as how the courts now interpret such requirements relating to ERISA).
 UPIA requires a written investment policy for every trust in which trustees manage assets for the benefit of others.
 UPIA formally requires a focus on the total portfolio, rather than following its earlier regulatory guidance that individual investments should be evaluated independently of whether or not they were appropriate for portfolio inclusion.
 The total portfolio is now the fiduciary's central consideration when judging the trade off between risk and return.
 There are no more restrictions on the types of investments that can be included in the portfolio; the trustee can invest in anything that helps achieve the risk/return objectives of the trust and that meets the other requirements of prudent investing.

-UPIA specifies that diversification is part of the definition of prudent investing.
-It also makes clear that if appropriate investment processes are in place and followed, the trustees will not be held responsible for the results.
-Under UPIA, the delegation of investment and management functions is permitted and encouraged.
-Establishing and maintaining an IPS facilitates such delegation.

-Government and institutional funds

-The following two acts are substantially similar to UPIA; both require a written IPS.